andreabeatrice/COS214_Project/System/readme.txt

 * Run the program in the terminal using "make run"

-* Afte rthat, the program will give you further instructions.
+* After that, the program will give you further instructions.